sanmai/version-info/README.md

 [![Build Status](https://travis-ci.com/sanmai/version-info.svg?branch=master)](https://travis-ci.com/sanmai/version-info)
 [![Coverage Status](https://coveralls.io/repos/github/sanmai/version-info/badge.svg?branch=master)](https://coveralls.io/github/sanmai/version-info?branch=master)

 This small library solves a problem where a package wants to know or report own version.

-This is not a new problem, e.g. there's [ocramius/package-versions](https://github.com/Ocramius/PackageVersions), but this solution depends heavely on Composer, and not without an associated IO penalty.
+This is not a new problem, e.g. there's [ocramius/package-versions](https://github.com/Ocramius/PackageVersions), but it depends heavely on Composer, and not without an associated IO penalty.

 On the contrary, this package solves the same problem but without any extra IO whatsoever.
 What you need is to instruct Git to [expand placeholders](https://git-scm.com/docs/gitattributes#_export_subst) (detailed instructions below) when adding a file with a constant to an archive of a tagged release.
 Then you feed this constant to the library, and there is your version.

 Sure, you can't be certain people always install a package from archives.
-In this case you can use either abovementioned [ocramius/package-versions](https://github.com/Ocramius/PackageVersions), or two auxillary classes this library provides to fetch version strings right from Git or from a branch alias from `composer.json`.
+In this case you can use either abovementioned [ocramius/package-versions](https://github.com/Ocramius/PackageVersions), or use [two auxillary classes](#fallback-readers) this library provides to fetch version strings right from Git or from a [branch alias](https://getcomposer.org/doc/articles/aliases.md#branch-alias) from `composer.json`.

 ## Installation